Saline vs Silicone Information

-Types of San Jose Breast Implants – Saline and Silicone-Gel Filled Implants, “Gummy-Bear” or Form-Stable gel implants
+Types of Breast Implants – Saline and Silicone-Gel Filled Implants, “Gummy-Bear” or Form-Stable gel implants

 Gel or “silicone gel” filled implants have become the frequent choice of women considering breast augmentation since the FDA released them for all women over the age of 22.
 This is because they are soft, feel very natural, and much less likely to be visible through the skin.
 Unlike saline implants, they do not have that “ripply” feeling at the bottom or side of the breast in women who have little soft tissue of their own to cover them.
 They are an ideal implant in terms of feel, for thin women, for this reason.

 The form-stable, or “gummy bear” implants made by Sientra and marketed worldwide received FDA approval for sale in the US in 2012.
+Mentor and Allergan have also received approval since then.
 These implants hold their shape and are made in round and anatomic tear drop shapes.
 Their profile is more like the natural breast with more projection in the lower part.
 The come in round, oval and tear-drop, with varying sizes and projections.
 Women can have a customized look depending on their goals and anatomy.
 When cut the gel stays in place and does not distribute around the pocket.
 View the Sientra video to observe this.

 Because form-stable implants must be oriented vertically, their surfaces are textured to grab and integrate with adjacent tissue.
 They are currently the most expensive choice in gel implants.